igdaniel-1/asl_ios/README.md

 7. If there’s time: Add an ”input text” window to the app in order for non- ASL-using user’s to communicate back to the ASL user.

 ### Results
-This forumlation of my application was not a success.
+This formulation of my application was not a success.
 However, if you would like to see the working ASL Translator app, it is available here through my github: https://github.com/igdaniel-1/ASL_Translate_Swift.

 ### Usage